Vedantjn/smooth-hire/README.md

 ## 🔧 Help Us Improve

-Easy Apply is designed to be a comprehensive solution for companies looking to streamline their hiring process and for job seekers wanting a simplified application experience.
+SmoothHire is designed to be a comprehensive solution for companies looking to streamline their hiring process and for job seekers wanting a simplified application experience.
 Your contributions can help make this the go-to platform for both employers and applicants. 🏆

 ## 💼 For Companies

-If you're a company interested in using Easy Apply for your hiring needs, please contact us for more information on how we can tailor our solution to your requirements.
+If you're a company interested in using SmoothHire for your hiring needs, please contact us for more information on how we can tailor our solution to your requirements.

 Happy coding! 👨‍💻👩‍💻